Skip to main content

 caution

-Dictionaries admit two different representations as TVM stack values:
+Dictionaries can be represented in two different ways as TVM stack values:

-• A slice s with a serialization of a TL-B value of type HashmapE(n, X).
-In other words, s consists either of one bit equal to zero (if the dictionary is empty) or of one bit equal to one and a reference to a cell containing the root of the binary tree, i.e., a serialized value of type Hashmap(n, X).
+1. As a slice s containing the serialized TL-B value of type HashmapE(n, X).
+In simpler terms, s consists either of a single 0 bit if the dictionary is empty or a 1 bit followed by a reference to a cell containing the binary tree's root—essentially, a serialized value of type Hashmap(n, X).

-In FunC dictionaries are also represented by the cell type with the implicit assumption that it may be a null value.
-There are no separate types for dictionaries with different key lengths or value types (after all, it's FunC, not FunC++).
+In FunC, dictionaries are also represented as cells with the implicit assumption that they can be null.
+There are no separate types for dictionaries with different key lengths or value types—after all, this is FunC, not FunC++.

 Taxonomy note